isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 required class and required in the subnet, a class evaluated earlier may take precedence.

-Required evaluation is also available at shared-network and pool/pd-pool levels.
-The order in which required classes are considered is: shared-network, subnet, and (pd-)pool, i.e. in the reverse order from the way in which ``option-data`` is processed.
+Required evaluation is also available at shared network and pool/pd-pool levels.
+The order in which required classes are considered is:
+(pd-)pool, subnet, and shared network, i.e. in the same order from the way in which ``option-data`` is processed.

 .. _dhcp6-ddns-config: